 I wonder who the heck wrote that article.

-Average pushing time on your first baby is 2 hours.
+Average time of pushing on your first baby is 2 hours.
+It’s a long time (and it probably feels like an even longer time).

-That’s AVERAGE.
-Meaning sometimes we push for 3 hours, and sometimes one.
+That’s the AVERAGE time.
+Meaning sometimes pregnatn women push for 3 hours, and sometimes just one.

 Why does it take so long to push out a baby?